KPMcDonough49/Capstone/README.md

 #### Model Ouput on Example Images

 I fed the image below into the model and it predicted infection with 98% confidence and no infection with 2% confidence.
+Apologies for the unsettling image.

 ![Infected Hand](Images/Infection_Example.jpg)